MrR0807/Notes/README.md

 * ~~Spring Security in Action~~
 * ~~Gradle Effective Implementations Guide~~
 * ~~Kafka in Action~~
+* ~~Learning Go: An Idiomatic Approach to Real-World Go Programming 2nd Edition~~
+* 100 Go Mistakes and How to Avoid Them
+* Concurrency in Go: Tools and Techniques for Developers
+* Cloud Native Go
+* Mastering Go - Fourth Edition
 * Data-Oriented Programming in Java
-* Learning Go: An Idiomatic Approach to Real-World Go Programming 2nd Edition
-* Concurrency in Go: Tools and Techniques for Developers
 * Learn Concurrent Programming with Go
+* Algorithhms 4th Edition by Robert Sedgewick, Kevin Wayne
 * Cassandra: The Definitive Guide, 3rd Edition
-* Cloud Native Go
-* Mastering Go - Fourth Edition
 * Testing Web APIs
 * Thinking in Bets: Making Smarter Decisions When You Don't Have All the Facts
 * ~~Kafka: The Definitive Guide, 2nd Edition~~